randyridge/cluster-wip/README.md

 - This is the talos ISO I ended up with: [Talos ISO](https://factory.talos.dev/?arch=amd64&cmdline-set=true&extensions=-&platform=metal&target=metal&version=1.9.4)

+You will need the 'schematic ID' for the Talos ISO you configure to download.

 # Step 6: VM setup

 - Create a new virtual machine in Hyper-V